wso2/kubernetes-ei/integrator-analytics/scripts/README.md

 ./deploy.sh
 ```

 * A Kubernetes role and a role binding necessary for the Kubernetes API requests made from Kubernetes membership scheme.
-In order to create these resource a user with Kubernetes cluster-admin role is required.
+In order to create these resource an user with Kubernetes cluster-admin role is required.

 >To un-deploy, be on the same directory and execute the `undeploy.sh` shell script on the terminal.